-- Only the Board's accident investigation personnel and persons authorized by the Investigator-In-Charge to participate in any particular investigation, examination or testing shall be permitted access to wreckage, records, mail, or cargo in the Board's custody. - b.
+a.
+Only the Board's accident investigation personnel and persons authorized by the IIC to participate in any particular investigation, examination or testing shall be permitted access to wreckage, records, mail, or cargo in the Board's custody.

+b.
 Wreckage, records, mail, and cargo in the Board's custody shall be released by an authorized representative of the Board when it is determined that the Board has no further need of such wreckage, mail, cargo, or records.
 When such material is released, Form 6120.15, "Release of Wreckage," will be completed, acknowledging receipt.

-If an accident is investigated by OAS/USFS investigators, they are responsible for notification of the NTSB and compliance with section 831.12 prior to releasing the wreckage.
+If an accident is investigated by OAS/USFS investigators, they are responsible for notification of the NTSB and compliance with section 831.12 before releasing the wreckage.

 Actual recovery (and the associated costs) is usually the responsibility of the aircraft owner.
-Before committing the Government to unnecessary costs, check with the appropriate Contracting Officer.
+Before committing the Government to unnecessary costs, check with the appropriate contracting officer.

-Use extreme caution when removing or recovering aircraft wreckage (Tab A).
+Use extreme caution when removing or recovering aircraft wreckage.
 Salvage personnel are aware of hazards at accident sites and take appropriate precautions.
 Your people may not!